ER: What to Expect

 You are an integral part of the health care process and the more relevant and accurate information that you provide us the better the outcome will be for your pet.

 If your pet’s illness requires hospitalization for treatment or diagnostics you can be assured that he or she will receive excellent and compassionate care.
-Doctors, nurses and hospital assistants are present 24/7 to care for your pet and comfort and pain management are a priority.
+Doctors, nurses and hospital assistants are present 24/7 to care for your pet.
+At our hospital, comfort and pain management are a priority.
 All patients are kept comfortable with soft blankets and heated cages.
 Cats are also given privacy boxes to help reduce their anxiety.
 We aggressively manage pain and anxiety with multimodal drug therapy, laser therapy and cold compression therapy.

 Communication and Visitation: